omniterm/slack-one-dark-theme/readme.md

 # Installing into Slack - This was tested on Slack 3.4.2

+Note: Slack 4.1.0 beta3 does not include the "ssb-interop.js" file that needs to be modified.
+To get a custom theme working you will need to unpack the app.asar file located "%localappdata%\slack\app-4.1.0-beta3\resources\" After unpacking you will need to depete app.asar(not recommended) or rename/move the file.
+Once complete you will need to modify the file "%localappdata%\slack\app-4.1.0-beta3\resources\app\dist\ssb-interop.bundle.js" using one of the methods below.
+I used Alternative 2 method in windows 10 and got it working. using a local CSS file.

+Alot has changed in this beta and any existing themes will need to be updated.
+With this beta you can theme the sidebar used for switching slack workspaces for those signed into more than 1 workspace.

 I am making changes to the custom.css file and may prevent the themes below from working.
 If you don't like the layout of my theme you can replace the url: and use https://raw.githubusercontent.com/mallowigi/slack-one-dark-theme/master/custom.css
 Find your Slack's application directory.